lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 **SHARED SECRET KEY:**
   A value established between two communicating parties for use as cryptographic key material suitable for direct use by symmetric cryptographic algorithms.
-This document is concerned with shared secrets established via public key cryptographic operations.
+This specification is concerned with shared secrets established via public key cryptographic operations.